Technology

 They are vital tools in aviation safety.

-From helping pilots make safe takeoffs and landings to aiding in emergency situations, their importance cannot be overstated.
+Their importance cannot be overstated, from helping pilots make safe takeoffs and landings to aiding in emergencies.

 Despite advancements in technology, the humble windsock remains a reliable and essential part of aviation operations worldwide.